-If you’re on the ketogenic diet and miss drinking wine as much as we do, then read on to learn more about the only wine you should ever drink again.
+If you’re on the ketogenic diet and miss drinking wine as much as we do, then read on to learn more about the only type of wine you should ever drink again.

 Health Benefits of Natural Wine

 Have you ever noticed that there is not a nutrition label on the back of alcohol like there is with most food products?
 That’s because wine is regulated by the Alcohol and Tobacco Tax and Trade Bureau (TTB) and not the FDA.

 Wine manufacturers aren’t required to put a nutrition label on wines, which makes it hard to know what’s in it.

 Natural wine has plenty of health benefits.
 It’s free of all the contaminants that you find in conventional wine.
 It’s also virtually sugar-free.

 Red wine is a good source of resveratrol, which is an antioxidant found in grapes that has been shown to have powerful anti-inflammatory properties (1).

 Studies have shown that resveratrol has the following benefits (2):

 - Helps improve blood flow, which is beneficial for your heart and circulatory system